ExternSchool/planner/README.md

 #### 5.5.1.
 Edge Service Identity Management
  * Register as a new user
  * Confirm registration code
- * Sign in (as a user who has already confirmed a registration code) -- visitor, host
+ * Sign in (as a user who has already enabled a registration code) -- visitor, host
- * Sign in (as a user who has not yet confirmed a registration code) -- as a guest
+ * Sign in (as a user who has not yet enabled a registration code) -- as a guest
  * Re-send request for a registration code OR get a code with the student's record-book from a vice-principal -- TBD
  * Forgot password
  * Change password